jupyterlab/jupyterlab-git/specification/Git_REST_API.md

     }
 ```

-### git add - Add file contents to the index
+### /add - Add new file or existing file's changes to git
-Request with a "add_all" (check if add all changes), a target "filename", and a "top_repo_path" to add file contents to the index.
+Request with add_all (check if add all changes), a target filename, and a top_repo_path.
+Add a new file or an existing file's changes to the current repository.

 URL:
 ```bash